 We need your input to help student loan borrowers experiencing distress and default.
-Learn more about this project and how you can contribute ideas.
 We want to hear from borrowers, lenders, schools, and everyone with a stake in the success of this market by April 8th.

-Last year, Federal Reserve Chairman Ben Bernanke testified before Congress that his son is on track to rack up $400,000 in medical school debt.
+Last year, Federal Reserve Chairman Ben Bernanke that his son is on track to rack up $400,000 in medical school debt.
 To put this in perspective, that is more than double the national median home price.

 Training America’s doctors, dentists, nurses, and other health professionals isn’t just limited to higher education.
 For example, doctors generally pursue residency training for multiple years after school before practicing on their own.

 Recently, the CFPB heard from members of the health professional community about how they’re managing student debt.
 Here are some of the questions that we’re trying to answer.